wolfram74/spriter_nest/README.md

 ### mark 2 features
 * user can have many slides in a project
+* user can start with template that has pre-populated dimensions or slide numbers.
 * user can underlay images on a slide to rotoscope
 * user can rearrange the order of slides
 * user can select a collection of slides and animate them in order.